by Dirk Brockmann

 What are the parameters?

-The parameters of the system are the transmission rate (the propensity that an infected transmits the disease), the recovery rate (the likelihood that an infected individual recovers and acquires immunity), and the rate at which this immunity is lost (waning immunity rate).
+The parameters of the system are the infection rate (the propensity that an infected transmits the disease), the recovery rate (the likelihood that an infected individual recovers and acquires immunity), and the rate at which this immunity is lost (waning immunity rate).

 It the transmission rate is too small or the recovery rate is too large or the waning immunity rate is too small, the system is below the critical point, and the disease cannot prevail.